OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 The `OfficeMockObject` has three methods to help in these scenarios.

 - `OfficeMockObject.setMock` adds a property and value to a `OfficeMockObject` object.
-The following is an example:
+The following example adds the `address` property.

     ```javascript
     rangeMock.setMock("address", "G6:K9");